What is the Shealey Law Firm's record with DUI cases?

 What kind of tests is the officer allowed to perform to determine if I should receive a DUI?

-Law enforcement will usually start with standardized field sobriety tests on the side of the road.
-This normally includes the horizontal gaze nystagmus test (HGN), walk and turn test and the one leg stand test.
-Law enforcement may request additional testing to be conducted at the jail such as requests for breath test, blood and urine.
-It is always in the client's best interest to politely decline all testing and contact an experienced DUI defense attorney to handle their case.
+Law enforcement may request additional testing to be conducted at the jail such as requests for breath, blood and urine tests.
+It is always in the client’s best interest to politely decline all testing and contact an experienced DUI defense attorney to handle their case.

 Is PTI an option when I have been charged with DUI?